USFDataVisualization/TopoLines/README.md

     In during this process you should see information, but hopefully no errors.

-### [required] Start the webserver
+### [required] Generate the experiemental data

     Assuming everything has run correctly thus far, we need to run the code.

     > ./run.sh

+### [required] Start a webserver

+    Go to docs directory
+    > cd docs

+    Start webserver
+    > python3 -m http.server 5050

-    If everythin goes as planned, a webserver will be started and a webbrowser will pop open to the correct url.
-If no browser appears, continue to url http://localhost:5050
+    If everything goes as planned, you can open a webbrowser and open url http://localhost:5050